Is it just me or is it easier to remember to drink your water in the summer?

 We are all different and have different activity levels, so the best real gauge of your own hydration status is your individual output.
 Hold on to your water here… this might get gross, but it’s important to know.

 When you go to the bathroom, yellow urine means you need to drink more water, whereas clear or light yellow urine means you are well hydrated.
 Signs of dehydration are pretty easy to identify.
 Be aware of your body and catch them quickly.
-If you feel thirsty, have dry mouth, are light-headed, can’t focus well, feel tired or notice your skin is dry, then you need to drink more water.
+If you feel thirsty, have a dry mouth, are light-headed, can’t focus well, feel tired or notice your skin is dry, then you need to drink more water.